Tinkerforge/doc/en/source/Hardware/Bricklets/NFC_RFID.rst

 tag in the proximity (up to 10cm) of the Bricklet.

 Currently we support Mifare Classic as well as NFC Forum Type 1 and 2 tags.

-The Bricklet can be used for any kind of

 Capability for tag emulation as well as NFC P2P communication may be added in the future firmware updates.